rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 [![](/images/sign-acs20.png "sign-acs20.png")]({{site.url}}/images/sign-acs20.png)

-because all the images in the namespace that are built needs to be signed by our Cosign private key, and had the signature pushed to Quay registry (in this case we're using Quay, but we could use other registries as well).
+because all the images in the namespace that are built need to be signed by our Cosign private key, and have the signature pushed to the Quay registry (in this case we're using Quay, but we could use other registries as well).

 And with that ends the third blog post around Securing the software supply chain with Sigstore and StackRox and ACS.